sambanova/generative_data_prep/README.md

 {"prompt": "Who sells seashells by the sea shore?", "completion": "She sells seashells by the sea shore."}
 ```

 We also support lists of prompt/completion pairs within a `.jsonl` file.
-This will guarantee that the pairs in the list won't be shuffled apart.
-In other words, all promp/completion pairs on separate lines get shuffled.
+This guarantees that the prompt/completion pairs in the list will be placed contiguously in the same sequence.
+If the input prompt/completion pairs are placed on separate lines rather then a list, then they will get shuffled and appear in different training sequences.
+Your input file may include lines in both list format and regular prompt/completion pair format.
 Here's an example structure:

 ```
 {"prompt": "What did the fox do?", "completion": "The quick brown fox jumped over the lazy dog."}
-[{"prompt": "How much wood does a woodchuck chuck?", "completion": "A woodchuck chucks 1000 wood."}, {"prompt": "How much wood can a woodchuck not chuck?", "completion": "A woodchuck cannot chuck more than 5000 wood."}]
+[{"prompt": "What is your favorite type of dessert?", "completion": "My favorite dessert is cheesecake."}, {"prompt": "What is your favorite flavor of cheesecake?", "completion": "My favorite flavor of cheesecake is raspberry."}]
 {"prompt": "Who sells seashells by the sea shore?", "completion": "She sells seashells by the sea shore."}
 ```